The Key to Running a Successful Online Meeting Every Time

 Recap

-1. Start the meeting on time and end it on time!
+- Start and end the meeting on time!

-2. Assign jobs to ensure people are engaged and no one zones out.
+- Assign jobs to keep people engaged and prevent anyone from zoning out.

-4. Summarize what was discussed at the end of the meeting and assign action items.
+- Summarize the discussion at the end of the meeting and assign action items.

 Conclusion

 Don’t take a chance on your upcoming meeting by leaving it to improvisation.
-Instead, ensure that you follow these steps for success and productivity in online meetings.
-Remember, with proper preparation, facilitation, and follow-up strategies, your online meetings can be remarkably successful and beneficial to all attendees.
-With the correct resources and sufficient preparation, you can create a productive and efficient meeting environment where all team members can thrive.
+Instead, follow these steps for success and productivity in online meetings.
+Remember, with proper preparation, facilitation, and follow-up, your online meetings can be remarkably successful and beneficial for all attendees.
+With the right resources and sufficient preparation, you can create a productive, efficient meeting environment where all team members can thrive.
 A bit of practice combined with patience will surely be beneficial as well.
 Good luck!

 THIS SITE USES AFFILIATE LINKS.
 THERE’S NO EXTRA COST TO YOU, BUT I RECEIVE A SMALL COMMISSION WHEN YOU USE THEM.